marxav/score_br_model/README.md

 # score_br_model

 ## Goal
-* This project is a quick and dirty project aiming at evaluating some large language models (LLMs) able to translate Breton language into French language.
+* This project is a quick and dirty project aiming at evaluating some large language models (LLMs) able to translate Breton language into French language ('br2fr' task), and vice versa ('fr2br' task).
-* To do so, it compares the semantic distance of a breton sentence translated in French with a target translation.
+* To do so, it compares the semantic distance of a translation performed by an LLM with an expected translation (a.k.a. target translation).
-* The semantic distance is based on cosine similarity between the CamemBERT vector embeddings of the french target sentence and of the french sentence translated by an LLM.
+* The semantic distance is based on the proximity of OpenAI embeddings.
 * Currently, only two LLMs can be tested: the latest OpenAI *gpt-3.5-turbo* and *gpt-4-turbo*.

 ## Requirements